 By waterproofing your basement, you’ll help protect the foundation of your entire house.
 If your basement constantly leaks or holds water, the walls will weaken, and you may have to deal with a lot of structural issues.
-There’s also the problem of mildew and mold growing in the walls.
+There’s also the problem of mildew and mould growing in the walls.
 That can lead to illness and allergies.

 Consider a Water Pump

 You may also need to invest in something like a sump pump.
-This piece of equipment will help remove any standing water from your basement and prevent water from building up in the future.
-If your walls have been waterproofed correctly, this shouldn’t be an issue, but if they haven’t, you might need to have a sump pump on hand just in case.
-If you currently have a basement that leaks, you will definitely need a pump to use before you start waterproofing it so you have a completely dry area to work with.
+This equipment will help remove any standing water from your basement and prevent water from building up in the future.
+If your walls have been waterproofed correctly, this shouldn’t be an issue, but if they haven’t, you might need a sump pump on hand just in case.
+If you currently have a basement that leaks, you will need a pump to use before you start waterproofing it so you have a completely dry area to work with.